The Gemini Omni (Veo 4) Prompt Guide for Real Film Directors

 1. Cinematography — name the camera

 This is where the camera lives.
-Words like wide tracking shot, dolly in, crane reveal, FPV, anamorphic lens, or 24mm wide tell Veo 4 how the audience sees the scene.
-Start every Veo 4 prompt here.
+Words like wide tracking shot, dolly in, crane reveal, FPV, anamorphic lens, or 24mm wide tell Gemini Omni (Veo 4) how the audience sees the scene.
+Start every Gemini Omni (Veo 4) prompt here.
 A vague one that skips camera language gets a static, generic clip.
 A specific one earns intentional motion.

 • 02